Chinese Courses in Hong Kong

 5. Practise Chinese on Real People in Real Situations

 You will also be able to use your Chinese language skills on real people in real situations.
 The opportunities to use your new Chinese language skills are endless when you learn Chinese in Hong Kong.
-Frequent the fabulous and numerous Chinese restaurants here in this amazing city and practice all that you’ve learned in your Chinese lessons.
-Or just hop in a cab and practise your Cantonese on one of the friendly local cab drivers.
+Frequent the fabulous and numerous Chinese restaurants here in this amazing city and practise all that you’ve learned during your Chinese lessons.
+Alternatively, just hop in a cab and try your Cantonese on one of the friendly local cab drivers.
 You will have ample opportunities to learn what does and doesn’t work when speaking the language.
 And since English is one Hong Kong’s official languages, you won’t be completely lost when you do venture out into the city.

 6. Hong Kong is a Modern World City Surrounded by Beaches and Hiking Trails

 Hong Kong (meaning fragrant harbour) is an ultra modern metropolis uniquely entwined with ancient tradition.
 It is the perfect blend of Eastern and Western influences.
 Whilst there’s no denying the fact that Hong Kong is one of the most densely populated cities in the world and that the pollution here is an ‘issue’, you mustn’t let that put you off!